A Chiral ${\Lambda}$-$\mathfrak{bms}_4$ Symmetry of AdS$_4$ Gravity: Conclusions

-Originally the (finite-$k$) ${\cal W}_3^{(2)}$ algebra was realised in the constrained WZW model with $\mathfrak{sl}(3, {\mathbb R})$ algebra \cite{Bershadsky:1990bg}.
-One expects that a similar realisation should exist for the algebra presented here as well via Drinfeld-Sokolov reduction of $\mathfrak{so}(2,3)$ current algebra (See for e.g \cite{deBoer:1993iz, Creutzig:2020ffn}).
-It will be interesting to exhibit this.
 Another chiral $\mathcal{W}$-algebra extension of $\mathfrak{so}(2,3)$ in the semi-classical limit was obtained in \cite{Fuentealba:2020zkf} from the asymptotic symmetry analysis of $3d$ conformal gravity.
 This algebra was called conformal $\mathfrak{bms}_3$ or $W_{(2,2,2,1)}$.
 The derivation of the full quantum version of this algebra for finite $c$ and $\kappa$ and other possible chiral $\mathcal{W}$-algebra extensions of $\mathfrak{so}(2,3)$ and their derivation from AdS$_4$ gravity will be explored in our future work.